-According to Grand View Research, “The global perfume market size was valued at USD 31.4 billion in 2018 and is expected to expand at a CAGR of 3.9% from 2019 to 2025.”
+According to Grand View Research, “The global perfume market size was valued at USD 50.85 billion in 2022 and is expected to register a compound annual growth rate (CAGR) of 5.9% from 2023 to 2030.”

 I remember as a teenage girl being gifted my first bottle of perfume at Christmas.
 It came from an older family member who lived in the big city, and I remember thinking that this was an expensive gift that I had to take good care of.
 That being said, I limited my sprays to special occasions and safeguarded that bottle of perfume for many years.